-When drafting an investment strategy, the goal of every investor is to create a portfolio of stocks that offer the highest long-term returns without getting into high levels of risk.
-The Modern Portfolio Theory is based on the idea that investors are risk-averse and, therefore, focus on creating a portfolio that optimizes the expected return according to a specific level of risk.
-Investors understand that risk is an inherent part of high-return stocks, and the solution is to diversify the investment portfolio.
+When creating an investment strategy, the goal of every investor is to create a portfolio of stocks that offer the highest long-term returns without getting into high levels of risk.
+Modern Portfolio Theory, which includes mean-variance analysis, is based on the idea that investors are risk-averse.
+Therefore, they focus on creating a portfolio that optimizes the expected return according to a specific level of risk.
+Investors understand that risk is an inherent part of high-return stocks.
+The solution for minimizing risk is to diversify the investment portfolio.

-The portfolio can comprise stocks, bonds, mutual funds, etc. which when combined, come with varying levels of risk.
-If one security decreases in value, the loss is compensated by a gain in another security.
-If the investor owns only one asset, it means that if the security decreases in value, the investor will lose his entire investment.
+A portfolio can be comprised of stocks, bonds, mutual funds, etc., which when combined, come with varying levels of risk.
+If one security decreases in value, ideally, the loss is compensated by a gain in another security.

-A portfolio comprised of various types of security is considered a better diversification option compared to a portfolio comprised of the same type of security.
-A portfolio comprised of one type of security faces the risk of reacting negatively when subjected to a bad economic factor.
+A portfolio comprised of various types of securities is considered a better strategic move, as compared to a portfolio comprised of only one type of security.
+Mean-variance analysis can be an important part of an investment strategy.